sillas/State-Machine/README.md

 # State Machine for AI Agent Workflows

-A powerful and flexible state machine implementation similar to AWS Step Functions, designed to orchestrate and coordinate AI agent workflows.
+A flexible state machine implementation similar to AWS Step Functions, designed to orchestrate and coordinate AI agent workflows.

-> **⚠️ DEVELOPMENT STATUS**: This project is currently in active development and may not function as expected.
-APIs, interfaces, and functionality are subject to change without notice.
-Please do not use in production environments.

 ## Overview